JohnRuskinONLINE/epic-classification/README.md

 The thrust of this project lies in K and GMM means clustering, a complicated element within the obfuscated field of artifical intellenge.
 This tutorial explains the mathematical and practical basis and application of these to image and altimetry data:

 [![Video Presentation](https://img.youtube.com/vi/4FG0TWJRRPI/0.jpg)](https://www.youtube.com/watch?v=4FG0TWJRRPI)

+**I reccomend that you watch both of these tutorials before you attempt to run this code!**